 If you are applying for a mortgage, you might need to prove your income from previous tax years.
 Some banks and mortgage companies require you to obtain an income tax transcript, which covers information from your 1040 tax form, supporting documents and W-2s.
 Although both transcripts appear similar, each form provides diverse information to aid in the income verification process.
-The Internal Revenue Service will provide you with a copy of each transcript, after completing the Request for Transcript of Tax Return form.
+The Internal Revenue Service will provide you with a copy of each transcript after you complete the Request for Transcript of Tax Return form.

 A 1040 transcript includes all information included in your tax return, such as your personal information, filing status, dependents, income, adjustments to income and tax credits.
 The structure of a 1040 transcript is similar to Form 1040, without instructions and hints.
-The transcript also provides information any supporting tax documents, including Schedule C and Schedule EIC and includes the amount of tax owed or refunded.
+The transcript also provides information any supporting tax documents, including Schedule C and Schedule EIC, and includes the amount of tax owed or refunded.

 Video of the Day